 Imagine sitting under a pergola on a hot summer day, or enjoying an early cup of joe in a gazebo.
-When it comes to outdoor living spaces, both pergolas and gazebo can be a great addition to a deck or patio.
-But how do you determine which one is best for your lifestyle and back yard?
+When it comes to outdoor living spaces, both pergolas and gazebos can be great additions to a deck or patio.
+But how do you determine which one is best for your lifestyle and backyard?

-Gazebos have been around for centuries, functioning as a meeting space or an area of retreat.
-Today, gazebos still function the same, but are more and more being built on decks, patios, and in gardens at private residences.
-Although, a typical gazebo is commonly viewed as octagonal, gazebos can be built in a square or rectangle shape.
+Gazebos have been around for centuries, typically functioning as meeting spaces or areas of retreat.
+Today, gazebos have the same function but are more private, often being built on decks, patios, and in gardens at private residences.
+Many standard gazebos are octagonal, but gazebos can be built in square or rectangle shapes as well.
 Another common name for this type of structure is a pavilion.
-Since Gazebos have a completely covered roof, they offer protection from the harsh summer sun and shelter from the elements.
-Sides of gazebos are often left open either with railings or screened in walls to keep insects out.
-Gazebos are great for homeowners who want to spend as much time outside regardless of the weather.
+Since gazebos have completely covered roofs, they offer protection from the harsh summer sun and shelter from the elements.
+The sides of gazebos are often left open, either with railings or screened-in walls to keep insects out.
+Gazebos are great for homeowners who want to spend time outdoors regardless of the weather.

-Unlike Gazebos, Pergolas are opened air structures with no weather resistant roof.
-Pergolas main function is to provide afternoon relief from the harsh summer sun.
-Today, many homeowners are also adding pergolas to their living spaces to function as architectural interest to break up large areas and give a vertical feature to the landscape.
+Unlike gazebos, pergolas are open air structures with open roofs supported by columns or posts.
+The main function of a pergola is to provide afternoon relief from the harsh summer sun.
+Today, many homeowners build pergolas to add architectural interest by breaking up large areas and adding a vertical feature to the landscape.

 Determining whether a pergola or gazebo is the right fit for your outdoor space can be a difficult task.
-A few good questions to ask would be:
+Here are a few questions to ask to help you decide:

 June 12th, 2018